Marine Conservation Volunteer Opportunities

 On the local island of Dhigurah in the South Ari atoll, Maldives, MWSR offer 2 and 4 week in-field Assistant Researcher positions during specified field periods each year.
 No experience is required but spaces are limited!

-Running 1 month courses and internships in the Philliphines as part of the Dauin Long-Term Reef Monitoring Project.
-With the possibility of continued conservation work.
+Running 1 month courses and marine internships in the Philliphines as part of the Dauin Long-Term Reef Monitoring Project.
+With the possibility of continued marine conservation work.

 How to travel better for less